danjohnson3141/Jekyll-Test/GET-&#47;banner_ads&#47;event&#47;:event_id.md

-This route pulls all of the banner ads for one particular 'app_sponsor'.
+This route pulls all of the banner ads for one particular event.

 =
 #### Authentication